 We’ve got an absolutely massive Carnival of the Capitalists this week, so fasten your belt because this is going to be one massive post!
 Also, just before we begin, thank you to Jay of Biz O’ Sphere for letting me host.

-As host this week, I tried to include everyone that made an honest effort at contributing something worthwhile.
-I left out posts that were valueless or else more focused on link-building than contributing something worthwhile to readers (easily noticeable by the commercial names/natures of the blogs).
+As a host this week, I tried to include everyone that made an honest effort at contributing something worthwhile.
+I left outposts that were valueless or else more focused on link-building than contributing something worthwhile to readers (easily noticeable by the commercial names/natures of the blogs).

 Aside: If you enjoy my writing, why not browse around my blog?
 I’m particularly proud of my Facebook posts and research, as well as my more general SEO content (Are you asking what’s SEO?
 My page: “What is Search Engine Optimization might help) like my SEO FAQ.

 American Entrepreneur presents the problem with Quixtar and Amway? at American Entrepreneurship.
 Those are multi-level-marketing schemes, aka pyramid schemes.
 You refer people who then refer other people and so on.
 If you didn’t start the

 scam, err, scheme, you’re not going to make money.
 Believe me – my cousin tried and had pretty much the same experience as what was described.
 And a friend of mine was recently taken in by the jerks of ACN.

 Mark at Sports Biz shares with us that recent success and strong local roots can make for a stronger brand than being in a big media market or being a dynasty.
 (Susan, there’s some fodder for Brand Curve readers, no?
 Update: Mark, Susan is Susan Gunelius, the brilliant blogger behind Brand Curve (and others).)

 Tim’s got a bigger picture type of post that I find really interesting, personally.
 He asks whether our concern should be on inequality or on raising everyone’s standard of living?